carterce1997/personal-blog/_posts/2020-10-23-post-tenebras-lux.md

 I often oversleep.
 On those days, being late to work is worth skipping a few waking minutes of existence.

 Sometimes, the sweetest combination of despair and hope is a lot and a little.
-An illuminated keyhole in a prison cell door.
-A world where some friends and loved ones are laden with childhood abuse, another with the tragic loss of their young son in a housefire, and another with their enduring shame because of sexual assault, illuminated at a singularity.
+An bright keyhole in a prison cell door.
+A dark world, illuminated at a singularity; the same world where some friends and loved ones are laden with childhood abuse, another with the tragic loss of their young son in a housefire, and another with their enduring shame because of sexual assault.

 A pinprick in the dark fabric of history: a Man on a Cross, enthroned with nails, crowned with thorns, robed with 39 lashes.